Keshu Ee Veedinte Nadhan: Plot

 They arrive home and learn that everyone knows that Keshu won the lottery and everyone is waiting at his home with the police.
 Keshu calls Ganapathi, the lottery agent and Kunjikrishnan's brother inside to give the ticket.
 Keshu realises that he took three tickets and there are only two tickets.
 The third ticket was the one he won.
 Rathnam is shocked as she thinks that he lost the lottery ticket.
 Everyone overhears it and the police tells Keshu and Ganapathi to call few people and search the house.
-During the search, Keshu finds a photo of him with a young girl Leela, his ex-girlfriend who ran away with a photographer and recollects his past.
+During the search, Keshu finds a photo of him with a young girl Leeela, his ex-girlfriend who ran away with a photographer and recollects his past.
 When Rathnam sees the photo, she thinks that Keshu hid the lottery ticket for her and to live happily with her.
 She becomes angry at him and threatens that if the ticket is not found, then she will kill both Keshu and Leela.